 Tricare is a great benefit, but sometimes it can be a little confusing.
 Prime vs. Select, co-pays vs. cost-shares, catastrophic caps and deductibles – who can keep track?

 Thankfully, there are some resources that should make things a lot more clear.
-The first, and possibly most important resources is the Tricare Costs and Fees 2019 (this will open a PDF in another tab, so don’t do it on your phone if you don’t want it to download.)
+The first, and possibly most important resource is the Tricare Costs and Fees 2019 (this will open a PDF in another tab, so don’t do it on your phone if you don’t want it to download.)
 It’s only four pages, and the last page isn’t even about medical (it’s dental,) and it’s a pretty darn clear explanation.
 (Here’s the Tricare Costs and Fees 2020 document for those of you who are looking ahead.)

 I recommend you print it out, and highlight the sections that apply to you.
 For example, if you’re Tricare Prime, you can cross out all the Tricare Select stuff.
 If you’re in group A ), just cross out all the group B stuff.
 If your sponsor is active duty, you can cross out all the retiree information.
 This should leave you with four basic groups of information: your enrollment fees, your deductible, your co-pays, and your catastrophic cap.